Hotsunlok/ESP32-smart-door-system/README.md

 3️⃣ **ESP32 Web Server Features**
    - The ESP32 **hosts a Wi-Fi network** (`http://192.168.4.1`).
    - Users can **monitor access logs** (see who unlocked the door).
+   - bright☀️/dark🌙 background mode is allowed to choose.
    - A **toggle switch button** allows manual lock/unlock control.
    - **Auto-timer lock** re-locks the door after a set time.